Italy–Syria relations: Syria to Italy

 The number of Syrian citizens who have relocated to Italy, from 2015 to 2021, has increased.
-In 2015 there were 4.538 Syrian citizens in Italy and in 2018 this number increased to 5.892 and it has kept on increasing and in 2021 the number of Syrians in Italy amounted to 6.633.
+In 2015 there were 4.538 Syrian citizens in Italy and in 2018 this number increased to 5.892.
+This number has kept on increasing and in 2021 the number of Syrians in Italy amounted to 6.633.
 The regions with the biggest presence of Syrian citizens on their territories, in 2021, are Lombardy, with a total of 1,802 (27.2%); Lazio with 1,143 (17.2%) and Emilia - Romagna, with 518 (7.8%).

 Many of these individuals traveling from Syria to Italy are asylum seekers or refugees, some of whom can reach Europe, through humanitarian corridors.
 For example, some humanitarian corridors are organized in Italy by religious organizations, such as the 'Comunità di Sant'Egidio', which in March 2022 was able to bring to Italy 105 Syrians, of which 38 were children.
-These humanitarian corridors have been organized since February 2016, with the collaboration of the Ministry of Internal Affairs and the Ministry of Foreign Affairs, since then they were able to bring in Italy 2150 people to Italy.
+These humanitarian corridors have been organized since February 2016 with the collaboration of the Ministry of Internal Affairs and the Ministry of Foreign Affairs.
+Since then, the humanitarian corridors were able to bring 2150 people into Italy.
 These humanitarian corridors are organized also throughout Europe and through them, 4.400 asylum seekers have reached Europe.

 Italy to Syria

 In regard to Italian citizens in Syria there is the phenomenon of foreign fighters, which are foreign citizens, who join the Islamic State of Iraq and Syria (ISIS) in order to support the cause.
-As of January 2017 the number of Italian citizens who have traveled to Syria in order to join ISIS amounted to 110 individuals, of which 32 have died, 17 have returned to Europe and 6 have returned to Italy.
+As of January 2017, the number of Italian citizens who have traveled to Syria in order to join ISIS amounted to 110 individuals, of which 32 have died, 17 have returned to Europe and 6 have returned to Italy.